Aqua Technics at the Canterbury Agricultural Show.

 “This has given the company the opportunity to really ramp up our capabilities and what we provide with all divisions playing an active role in the rebuild and the burgeoning local market.”

 Moving forward the company is working towards enhancing the family business in as many senses as we can.
 “We always talk about the staff as part of the family and this is very much the case in both the figurative and the literal sense,” Bob says.

-“Having my wife and children involved has not only been an incredibly opportunity, but it’s also something I’m very proud of.
+“Having my wife and children involved has not only been an incredible opportunity, but it’s also something I’m very proud of.
 Our team really is like a big extended family.”